rxantos/tubras/trunk/tools/irrb/doc/irrbmesh.rst

 The experimental .irrbmesh binary mesh format is fast loading.
 Irrlicht's native .irrmesh format is based on XML and all though it's nice for exchanging mesh information, it can be painfully slow to load especially for larger scenes and meshes.
-The following screen shot displays the load times for a high-poly “yoda” mesh exported as .irrmesh and .irrbmesh:
+The following screen shot displays the load times for a high-poly **yoda** mesh exported as .irrmesh and .irrbmesh:

 .. image:: _static/img013.png